-ETHER Base is the name of the collection management system (CMS) which we have created over the past eight years.
+ETHER Base is the name of the collection management system (CMS) which we have developed and built over the past ten years.

 So, with so many good CMSs available in the world today, why did we decide to build yet another one?

-- Firstly, we have been concerned about the high costs of these international CMS
+- Firstly, we have been concerned about the high costs of these international CMS, especially given the serious fluctuations in the Rand/Dollar exchange rate.

-- Thirdly, because by creating a local CMS we are able to promote the local economy, with all of the money received remaining in the country
+- Thirdly, by creating a local CMS we are able to promote the local heritage economy, with all of the money received remaining in the country, and able to support our own development programmes.

 The features of ETHER Base are:

-- it applies to any type of collections including objects, artworks, sites, buildings, archives, libraries, oral history, etc…
+- it applies to all type of collections including objects, artworks, sites, buildings, archives, libraries, oral history, etc…

-- it provides full inventorisation of the collections, in support of GRAP 103 and other local requirements
+- it provides for inventorying of the collections, and particular to support the GRAP 103 for financial reporting, and other local requirements

-- it supports a wide range of international data standards, such as SPECTRUM (museums objects), ISAD/ISAAR (archives), and many others including both inventory standards, and cataloguing metadata models
+- it supports a wide range of international data standards, such as Spectrum 5 (museums collections), ISAD/ISAAR (archives), and many others including both inventory standards, and cataloguing metadata models

 - it has a built-in digital repository, providing a managed space for your digital objects, born digital items, and all administrative records